Brentwood School, Essex: RIBA Award

 In 2012, Brentwood School's sixth form centre was winner of the Royal Institute of British Architects (RIBA) East of England Award.
 The institute described the development as having drawn "inspiration from the existing Victorian vicarage" and that "the new design is expressed in a language that is both contextual and contemporary.
 The sculpting of the roofs creates non-standard, domestic-scaled classrooms filled with natural light, reminiscent of the gabled roofs of the Victorian vicarage, but with an added measure of playfulness."

-Sexual abuse allegations

-In 1997, Gareth Stafford-Bull, who taught fencing at the school (and was also an under-20s coach for the England fencing team), went missing and was sacked by the school in his absence following allegations that he had indecently assaulted pupils.
-The 41-year-old was later found dead in his car at Brighton.

-Notable former pupils
+Notable alumni

 Old Brentwoods are those who have attended the school (preparatory, senior school or sixth form) for any length of time.
 The logo used to represent Old Brentwoods and the Society of Old Brentwoods is the wing and claw, derived from the arms of Sir Antony Browne.
 A crown was added to the logo in 1957 to celebrate The Queen's visit to the school.

 The colours of Old Brentwoods are dark blue, light blue and gold.
 Light blue and dark blue were traditionally featured as stripes on the blazers of Old Brentwoods and are still used today to represent the alumni community.
 The colours were carried across to the alumni logo, with the addition of gold on the inclusion of the crown in 1957.